ChristopherLyon/fieldreport/docs/README.md

 ## Sales Pitches

 ### Sales Pitch for Field Operators
 FieldReport empowers you to capture critical data effortlessly while you work.
-Whether you're at a remote site or in the office, our AI-driven platform streamlines note-taking, enhances accuracy, and ensures your insights are instantly accessible.
+Whether you're at a remote site or in the office, our AI-driven platform streamlines stream-taking, enhances accuracy, and ensures your insights are instantly accessible.
 No more manual reporting – just efficient, hands-free logging and intelligent summarization.

 ### Sales Pitch for Managers
 As a manager, FieldReport provides you with real-time visibility into field operations.
 Our platform's AI-driven analytics and hierarchical reporting ensure you get actionable insights quickly.
 Improve decision-making, enhance team productivity, and maintain operational control with up-to-date data synchronization across all devices.